Slade: Comeback and heavy metal following (1980–1982)

 The band's first full release on the RCA label was the European hit single "Lock Up Your Daughters" in late 1981.
 The track continued to follow a more heavy metal sound and made number 29 in the UK.
 The album Till Deaf Do Us Part followed in November 1981 and peaked at number 68.
 It remains Slade's most metal-directed and heaviest sounding album to date.
 An article in NME shortly after release claimed Slade were in trouble over the album cover, which featured an 'offensive' picture of a nail piercing an ear drum, and that many dealers were refusing to stock it.
 The cover was later changed on the CD reissue to a picture of the band in flames.
 In December, RCA released "Merry Xmas Everybody" for the first time since its initial outing.
 This time, however, it only managed to get to number 32.

 By early 1982, the band had released a new single from the Till Deaf Do Us Part album, "Ruby Red".
-Although a gatefold release with two extra live tracks, it only managed to reach 51 in the charts.
+Although a gatefold release with two extra live tracks, it only managed to reach 51 in the UK chart.
 The opening track from the album, "Rock and Roll Preacher" was released exclusively in Germany in April.
 The first Slade single to have a 12" single version, it peaked at number 49.
 The song also became Slade's new show opener.
 In November, the band released a new single, "(And Now the Waltz) C'est La Vie", which was aimed directly at the Christmas market.
 It only made number 50 in the UK but was a hit in Poland where it reached number two.
 The band's version of the party track "Okey Cokey" was also re-released that year but failed to make an impact, much like the original release in 1979.
 Lastly, "Merry Xmas Everybody" was again re-released, this time only managing to get to number 67.
-December saw the release of Slade's third and final live album, "Slade on Stage" which peaked at number 58 in the UK and received a positive response from critics.
+December saw the release of Slade's third and final live album, Slade on Stage, which peaked at number 58 in the UK but received a positive response from critics.
 Lea continued working on solo projects throughout despite the upturn in Slade's fortunes.